Production Open Source Chat with Work Instructions

 Control the User Experience

-Review Responses and Improve
+Responses and Improvement Workflow

 Architecture Overview